+Each Party agrees to advise the other Party in writing with updates to its contact information as needed.

 20. EXECUTION OF AGREEMENT – COUNTERPARTS

 This Agreement may be executed in two (2) counterparts, either of which shall be regarded for all purposes as an original.